Trans-Pacific Partnership (TPP)

 - Democracy.
 It allows global corporations to sue governments over health, environment and public interest laws.
 Read more.

 - Workers.
-Contains no real protection for labour rights or migrant workers, and removes labour market testing for temporary migrant workers.
+Contains no real protection for labour rights or migrant workers, and removes labour market testing for vulnerable temporary migrant workers.
 Read more.